open-policy-agent/gatekeeper-library/website/docs/validation/seccompv2.md

 # Seccomp V2

 ## Description
 Controls the seccomp profile used by containers.
-Corresponds to the `seccomp.security.alpha.kubernetes.io/allowedProfileNames` annotation on a PodSecurityPolicy.
-For more information, see https://kubernetes.io/docs/concepts/policy/pod-security-policy/#seccompv2
+Corresponds to the `securityContext.seccompProfile` field.

 ## Template
 ```yaml